 Now for the fun bit, actually taking photographs during your travels.

 When I’m walking around I normally have my camera settings set on aperture priority and at F8.
 I also have my ISO on Auto and set a minimum shutter speed of at least 1/125.
-This is just my default settings which I will then adjust depending on the scene and what I am trying to capture.
+These are just my default settings which I will then adjust depending on the scene and what I am trying to capture.
 If you prefer you can also have your camera on auto as default.

 You can read My favourite settings for Travel Photography to learn more about the settings I use for different scenarios.

-Scout out Locations as you Explore
+10. Scout out locations as you explore

 While you are exploring a destination, keep an eye out for the best spots for sunrise, sunset, blue hour and night shots.